-My personal obsession with the submersion blender continues…
+My personal obsession with my submersion blender continues…

-This autumnal soup is sweet and rich.
-It is easily converted to vegetarian or vegan using the instructions below.
+This autumnal soup of roasted root vegetables is sweet and homey.
+It smells great while cooking, and is easily converted to vegetarian or vegan using the instructions below.

 - Carrots (16 oz)